-The Box for Slack integration enables you to share content from your Box repository directly from the Slack message interface.
+The Box for Slack integration enables you to share content from your Box repository directly from the Slack message interface and gives you greater visibility and granular control into how Slack accesses and manages Box content and metadata.
 You get the ease of sharing and communication provided by the popular Slack platform, with the content management and security features of Box.

 In addition to this Slack integration, we also have the “Share with Slack” integration that enables you to share Box content to Slack directly from the Box file preview screen.
 More on the “Share with Slack” integration.
 Furthermore, there is the "Box File Picker" that allows you to share Box content in Slack using the to the right of the Slack message box.